YunhaoZZ/Programmer-Calculator-with-GUI/README.md

 # Programmer-Calculator-with-GUI
-An academic projects.
+#An academic projects.

-This was done for class CS2336(Computer science II)
+#This was done for class CS2336(Computer science II).
+#It was to mimic the functions of windows programmer calculator.